COUNS-110 - Career & Life Planning - Erika Torgeson

 If you have not taken an online course before, I strongly recommend that you review the Canvas online tutorials available at: https://www.canyons.edu/academics/onlineeducation/online/index.php

-This is an accelerated 8-week course and it is very important that you are ready to take a course that will require between 5-8 hours/week.
-Though we are online due to COVID19, online education requires a different style of learning.
+This is an accelerated 5-week (Winter and Summer intersession sections) or 8-week (Fall and Spring semester sections) course and it is very important that you are ready to take a course that will require between 8-15 hours/week depending on the length you have signed up for.
+Online learning requires a different style of study habits and time-management.
 Please take a moment to exam your personal learning style preferences and look into completing the Online Learning Readiness Assessment to better prepare for this course: https://www.canyons.edu/academics/onlineeducation/questforonlinesuccess.php

-Successful online learning requires self-motivated, independence, access to recommended technology (computer/laptop; internet; document options such as Google docs, Word, Mac Pages), and have the time and energy to complete this course.
+Successful online learning requires self-motivated, independence, access to recommended technology and have the time and energy to complete this course.
+Examine your schedule and see where you can carve out space to build in the space to engage in the course.

 This course can be accessed on the first day of class via Canvas at https://coc.instructure.com.
 Log into Canvas using your CanyonsID single sign-on: